CEN TC124 WG2 TG1 Machine grading settings and visual grading assignments for EN 1912

 Convener and secretary’s page

-It is planned to hold the meeting in Edinburgh (with possibility to join online).
-This will be confirmed in September.
+It is planned to hold the meeting in Ljubljana (with possibility to join online).
+Date to be confirmed.

 Meetings are usually held twice a year, typically in (approximately) April and November.
 In order to guarantee that reports are reviewed at the next meeting, they should be uploaded to the TG1 website by the end of February (for the “April” meeting) and the end of September (for the “November” meeting).
 If you are not a TG1 member, you can send reports to David Gil-Moreno or Dan Ridley-Ellis (after first asking for the report numbers to use).